BattlesnakeOfficial/starter-snake-python/README.md

 See the [Battlesnake Documentation - Customizing Your Battlesnake](https://docs.battlesnake.com/snake-customization) for how to customize your Battlesnake's appearance using these values.

-### Change Your Battlesnake's Behaviour
+### Changing Behavior

-On every turn of the game, your Battlesnake receives information about the game board and has to respond with its next move.
+On every turn of the game your Battlesnake receives information about the game board and has to respond with its next move.

 Locate the `move` function inside server.py.
 You should see a line that looks like this:
 ```python